-In addition to rescuing and rehoming cats, Cats Protection League provides a range of services to the public, including our Feline Fix desexing program which provides financial assistance for having your cat desexed.
+In addition to rescuing and rehoming cats, we provide a range of services to the public of the Canterbury region, including our Feline Fix desexing program which provides financial assistance for having your cat desexed.
 We can also help with emergency veterinary fees, cat food, cat cage and cat trap hire.

 To access any of these services you can call our office (03 376 6094), drop in, email (firstname.lastname@example.org) or leave a message via our Facebook page.

 Thanks to many generous donations we are often able to help with cat food for those in need.
 We can also provide food if you have found a stray, while you look for its owner, or while it is on our wait list to come in if an owner has not been found.

 If you find yourself facing an unexpected veterinary bill, we may be able to help.
 Please do not rely on this service as your regular means to pay a vet, it is for people in dire need.
 We wish we could help everyone but as a charity we must be realistic.
 Contact us to discuss your situation and needs.

 Cat Cage and Trap Hire